GeographicaGS/google-cloud-auto-snapshot/README.md

 google-cloud-auto-snapshot.sh will:

 - Determine all Compute Engine Disks in the current project, regardless of
-- Take a snapshot of all disks - snapshots prefixed autogcs-{DISK_NAME-YYYY-MM-DD-sssssssss}
+- Take a snapshot of all disks (without label 'backup=no') - snapshots prefixed autogcs-{DISK_NAME-YYYY-MM-DD-sssssssss}
 - The script will then delete all associated snapshots taken by the script that are older than 60 days or the value of the environment variable DAYS_RETENTION.